For Postpartum Mommas Worldwide

 Women are often so lonely and separated nowadays from family and community; and there’s not as much maternity leave, so the problem of postpartum depression and anxiety just festers.
 One in four women are diagnosed with depression.
 Even without clinical diagnosis of depression and anxiety, many mommas are full of worry, overwhelmed, lack confidence, are sleep deprived and have periods when they do not feel emotionally well after having a baby.
 They are trying to do the best they can to be a mom and often have a hard time balancing responsibilities at work with family life and personal needs.

 I felt like I was over caffeinated - my thoughts were racing, I was extremely agitated, panicked, completely overwhelmed and unable to function.
 I could not think clearly or make decisions.
 I could not sleep.
 I felt faint, and was losing weight.
 It seemed something was very wrong.
-I really felt alone, with no extended family living nearby, and felt unable to ask for help, even from my close friends.
+I really felt alone and felt unable to ask for help, even from my close friends.
 My husband did not understand and was worried.
 Friends and neighbors were concerned but I did not want them to know.
 My dear holistic colleagues and alternative providers came to my house to treat me; but nothing was working.

 I was ashamed and embarrassed, and wanted it kept secret that I might have a 'mental illness.'